Table of Contents

 Differential diagnosis

-- Cystic ovarian neoplasms when mass forming
+- Cystic ovarian neoplasms when mass forming:

-- Endometriosis: has endometrial stroma and hemorrhage
+- Has endometrial stroma and hemosiderin laden macrophages

 Additional references